NIRSpec BOTS Observations of WASP-79b

 See also: JWST Time-Series Observations Roadmap

-The spectroscopic transitions we aim to detect emit between 3 - 5 μm, requiring near-infrared coverage.
+The spectroscopic transitions this program aims to detect emits between 3–5 μm, requiring near-infrared coverage.

 Step 2 - Select an instrument observing mode